Demand and consumer surplus in the payday-loan market: Evidence from British Columbia: Conclusion

 \section{Conclusion}

 Using a small set of annual aggregate data, we estimate a linear demand curve for payday loans and approximate the associated consumer surplus.
 Despite the coarse granularity of the data—and the necessarily approximate welfare calculations—the results are consistent and policy-relevant.
 In British Columbia, lowering the cap from \$23 to \$15 per \$100 borrowed coincided with a sizable increase in annual loan volume (from roughly \$331 million to \$384 million, 2012 CAD) and an estimated \$28.6 million gain in consumer surplus per year.
 A further cap reduction to \$14 per \$100 (implemented nationally in 2025) is projected to add about \$3.9 million annually.
-These findings suggest that tighter interest-rate ceilings can enhance borrower welfare without suppressing overall loan usage.
+These findings are consistent with an earlier study that investigated a similar policy change in the United States, which suggests that tighter interest-rate ceilings can enhance borrower welfare without suppressing overall loan usage (\cite{fekrazad2020impacts}).

 The contraction of storefront lenders alongside the rise of online providers points to heterogeneous cost structures: online firms may profitably extend credit at lower fees than brick-and-mortar lenders.
+Nevertheless, policymakers should consider potential supply-side responses when evaluating further cap reductions.
+Prior research suggests that lowering the interest-rate cap from \$15 to \$10 per \$100 borrowed may have contributed to lender exit and reduced consumer access in Oregon (\cite{zinman2010restricting}).
+However, these findings should be interpreted with caution, as the average payday-loan default rate in Oregon—approximately 10 to 12 percent—is substantially higher than the 2 to 5 percent range observed in British Columbia.
+In contrast, a more recent study examining the same policy change in Rhode Island, where default rates are similar to those in British Columbia, found no evidence of reduced access resulting from the cap reduction (\cite{fekrazad2020impacts}).

-Nevertheless, policymakers should account for supply-side adaptation when considering further cap reductions.
-Much more can be learned from future research using microdata to examine heterogeneity across borrower segments, default risk, and lender margins, and to assess substitution toward other forms of credit.
-Overall, our evidence supports carefully calibrated caps as a viable consumer-protection tool in high-cost credit markets—provided regulators continue to monitor market composition and credit access as the industry evolves.
+Our main findings are based on only a few aggregate data points from a single province in Canada, and much more can be learned from future research using aggregate data from multiple jurisdictions and micro-level data to examine heterogeneity across borrower segments, default risk, and lender margins, as well as to assess substitution toward other forms of credit.
+Overall, our evidence supports carefully calibrated caps within a certain range as a viable consumer-protection tool in high-cost credit markets—provided that regulators continue to monitor market composition and credit access as the industry evolves.